|Home | Topics | Contact | Mail List | Donate | Bookstore | MT | AHLB|

 And Isaac departed thence, and pitched his tent in the valley of Gerar, and dwelt there.
 (KJV, Genesis 26:17)

 This verb means "to pitch a tent" or "to camp."
 The noun derived from this verb is מחנה (mahhaneh, Strong's # 4264).

 And it came between the camp of the Egyptians and the camp of Israel; and it was a cloud and darkness to them, but it gave light by night to these: so that the one came not near the other all the night.
 (KJV, Exodus 14:20)

-When we think of a camp we think of tents scattered about in a general area, but the camps of the Ancient Hebrews was a little different as the picture below demonstrates.
+When we think of a camp, we think of tents scattered about in a general area, but the camps of the Ancient Hebrews were a little different as the picture below demonstrates.